top of page

 Or do you find it hard even to stop for a few minutes to do this little exercise?

-With appropriate breathing exercises, we can learn to soothe our nervous system and deal with stress effectively.
+With appropriate breathing exercises, we can learn to soothe our nervous system and complete the stress cycles that are still lingering inside of us.

 I also believe that no personal development journey can be engaged in without breathwork.
 Breathwork is the ultimate tool to assess how integrated your inner child is, whether you have processed strong emotions and traumatic events from the past, whether your unconscious is still ruling your decisions and what work needs to be done to transmute inherited or conditioned patterns.

-I am certified in a form of breathwork (accredited by the Global Professional Breathwork Alliance) that is therapeutic in essence and which used to be called rebirthing in the 1970s.
-It is yin, subtle and embodied, and differs from the currently fashionable yang style of breathwork which makes for an enjoyable experience but doesn't change your life in depth.
+My breathwork training and certification (accredited by the Global Professional Breathwork Alliance) included daily study and practices during 6 months.
+It is mostly yin, subtle and embodied, and also involves a range of modalities which allow me to support you exactly where you need it.
+I differ from the currently fashionable yang style of breathwork which makes for an enjoyable experience but can remain superficial.

-I do one-on-one sessions for women and teenagers.
+I am trauma-informed and do one-on-one sessions for women and teenagers.

 Breathwork is not for you if you suffer from epilepsy, severe asthma or if you have had recent surgery.